Module 6 of 8

 Strip C: The Cross (Immediate Pivot)

-The four cards directly adjacent to the significator (above, below, left, right).
+The four cards directly adjacent to the significator.
 Distill these into a four-word telegram.

 Strip D: Corners of the Frame (Fate's Headline)